Massachusetts Sports Betting

 Is sports betting legal in Massachusetts?

-Not yet.
-The legislative efforts to make sports gambling in MA legal have failed in 2019, 2020, and most recently, 2021.
-There is a chance that the House and Senate may find a solution during the 2022 legislative session.
+Yes.
+The legislative efforts to make sports gambling in MA legal have failed in 2019, 2020, and most recently, 2021, but in 2022, the state got a motion pushed through and sportsbooks launched in 2023.

 Will MA sports betting be available online?